chef-boneyard/habitat/README.md

 #### Properties

+- `toml_config`: Supports using the Supervisor toml configuration instead of passing exec parameters to the service, default is `false`. [reference](https://www.habitat.sh/docs/reference/#supervisor-config)
 - `bldr_url`: The Builder URL for the `hab_package` resource, if needed
 - `permanent_peer`: Only valid for `:run` action, passes `--permanent-peer` to the hab command
 - `listen_ctl`: Only valid for `:run` action, passes `--listen-ctl` with the specified address and port, e.g., `0.0.0.0:9632`, to the hab command